 Now I’m only a website designer so I don’t have all the answers.
 But when it comes to online marketing for your website, and from the perspective as an business owner myself, you can take these steps to set your business up for online success from day one!

-The following 3 steps for online success for your business are:
+The following 3 steps will set your business up for SEO success: